Inverse Primakoff Scattering for Axionlike Particle Coupling: Experimental Constraints

-The following data sets are adopted for analysis to derive constraints on the $( \ma , \gagg )$ plane: \begin{enumerate} \item TEXONO data with (a) point-contact germanium detector at $300~\eVee {-} 12~\keVee$~\cite{texono-pcge}, and (b) high-purity germanium detector at 12~$\keVee$ to 3000~$\keVee$~\cite{texono-hpge}, selected for having both low threshold and high energy ($\MeVee$) reach yet with detectors of excellent energy resolution (1.98~$\keVee$ at 1~$\MeVee$) for spectral peak detection. \item XENON1T ``S2-only'' data with liquid xenon at $1.5 {-} 207~\keVee$~\cite{xenon-s2,LXe-spatial-reso}, selected for its large exposure while having low threshold and background.
-The background is well-modelled and understood, and is subtracted for ALP searches. \end{enumerate}
+The following data sets are adopted for analysis to derive constraints on the $( \ma , \gagg )$ plane: \begin{enumerate} \item TEXONO data with (a) point-contact germanium detector at $300~\eVee {-} 12~\keVee$~\cite{texono-pcge}, and (b) high-purity germanium detector at 12~$\keVee$ to 3000~$\keVee$~\cite{texono-hpge}, selected for having both low threshold and high energy ($\MeVee$) reach with detectors of excellent energy resolution (1.98~$\keVee$ at 1~$\MeVee$) for spectral peak detection. \item XENONnT data with liquid xenon at $1 {-} 140~\keVee$~\cite{xenon-s2,LXe-spatial-reso} selected for its large exposure while having low threshold and background.
+The background is well-modeled and understood, and is subtracted for ALP searches. \end{enumerate}

-The DM-ALPs are non-relativistic and interact pre-dominantly via the $\Ga2g$ and $\IPion$ channels, the signatures of which are Gaussian peaks at $\ma$ on the total energy depositions over the continuum background spectra.
+The energy dependence of signal efficiencies in both the TPD and $\IPion$ channels are depicted in Fig.~\ref{fig::Efficiency}.
+For solar-ALPs which are relativistic, $\IPel$ with a one-photon final state is the dominant channel.
+Signatures are continuous distributions with the ALP spectra convoluted with $\IPel$ cross sections.
+Signal efficiency for single-hit data selection is close to unity at this low (${<} 20~\keVee$) energy.
+The DM-ALPs are NR and interact pre-dominantly via the TPD and $\IPion$ channels, the signatures of which are Gaussian peaks at $\ma$ on the total energy depositions over the continuum background spectra.
 Current DM data focuses on ``single-hit'' events uncorrelated to veto signals from other detector components.
 Signal efficiencies of having final-state emissions with full absorption (FA) in the detectors and tagged as single-hit (SH) events have to be evaluated.
-These differ among the two channels with their different final-states: $\Ga2g$ is with both $\gamma$'s each having energy of $\Ea$/2; while $\IPion$ has an electron and a photon each at $\Ea$/2.
+These differ among the two channels with their different final-states: TPD is with both $\gamma$'s each having an energy of $\Ea$/2; while $\IPion$ has an electron and a photon each at $\Ea$/2.
 In the case of liquid xenon detector, this requirement implies that the final states are fully absorbed within a distance corresponding to the spatial resolution ($\sigma_{x,y} {=} 0.8~{\rm cm}$ and $\sigma_z {=} 0.3~{\rm cm}$ at 1~$\MeVee$~\cite{LXe-spatial-reso}) away from the vertices.
-The energy dependence of signal efficiencies in both channels are depicted in Figure~\ref{fig::Efficiency}.
-For solar-ALPs which are relativistic, $\IPel$ with a one-photon final state is the dominant channel.
-Signatures are continuous distributions with the ALP spectra convoluted with $\IPel$ cross sections.
-Signal efficiency for single-hit data selection is close to unity at this low (${<} 20~\keVee$) energy.